department-of-veterans-affairs/va.gov-team/platform/testing/end-to-end/cypress-flaky-test-management.md

 ## How to Detect Flaky Tests

 After writing your test, wrap each `describe` block in a `for` loop and iterate over it 20-30 times.
 Wrapping the `describe` block instead of the `it` block allows the Cypress Test Runner to display a pass or fail for each iteration.
-The number of times you iterate over the `describe` block is an arbitrary number but the higher the number the better; having a test pass multiple times should help you have confidence that your test is not flaky.
+The number of times you iterate over the `describe` block is an arbitrary number but the higher the number the better.
+Having a test pass multiple times should help you have confidence that your test is not flaky.

 Example: